hipages/tech-test-full-stack-engineer/README.md

 **Please include instructions on how to run your app if it is not using the boilerplate provided.**

-Once completed, please compress your solution with zip or tar and email it to adamwoods@hipagesgroup.com.au.
+Once completed, please upload your solution to a public Github repo and email the link to **adamwoods@hipagesgroup.com.au.**